 A complete guide to becoming a successful Android Developer

 In the era of smartphones and IoT (Internet of Things), the need for new technologies and professions arises.
 One of those professions includes Android app development.
-Mobile apps can connect users around the world much better than web and desktop apps, and are easier to use.
+Mobile apps can connect users much better than web and desktop apps, and are easier to use.
 That said, how to follow up with the trend?
 How to become a successful Android developer and embrace new technologies that come with it?

 Is being an Android developer a good career to follow?

 Android community is vast and provides support for everyone who wants to learn something new.
-By joining the community, you will understand the market and pick up some tips and tricks they don’t usually teach at engineering schools.
+By joining the community, you will understand the market and pick up tips and tricks they don’t usually teach at engineering schools.

 Additionally, Google wants to gather as many developers as possible.
 So, the company releases tools like Google Play Services that come equipped with sign-in, authentication, location, storage, and more, so Android developers can focus on their independent core functionality.

 How Can You Make Money From Android Apps?

 There are several ways to earn as Android app developer, with some methods being more appealing than others.

 You can always work as a freelancer and search for clients that need an app from scratch online.
 Android developers earn quite a lot with average salaries passing $97k US a year, while the minimal wages go above $75k.
 Clients you meet online will likely need a product that focuses on developing a mobile app based on their web or desktop application.
 However, there are some downfalls.
 Sometimes, clients will need both the iOS and Android app developed.
 While more often than not, you will need to work over someone else’s code rather than write from scratch.
 The method below is much more versatile, and it doesn’t limit your creativity.